KellerJordan/negative-self-influence/README.md

 # negative-self-influence

-This repository demonstrates a phenomenon in deep learning:
+This repository demonstrates a newly observed phenomenon in deep learning:

 *Adding easy examples to the training set tends to **increase** the retrained model's loss on them.*